10 Best Day Trips from Reykjavik

 • What day trip should I take from Reykjavik?

 The most popular tour is the Glacier Hiking and Ice Climbing Adventure, with over one hundred reviews with an average rating of 5 stars.
-On it, you'll take a thrilling tour of the Solheimajokull Glacier, an adrenaline-filled introduction to ice climbing, and have the opportunity to see the impressive Skogafoss waterfall.
+Here, you'll take a thrilling tour of the Solheimajokull Glacier, an adrenaline-filled introduction to ice climbing, and have the opportunity to see the impressive Skogafoss waterfall.

 • Is it safe to travel outside Reykjavik?